N3WJOHN/ProjectX/README.md

-## Project X: Continuous Integration with Jenkins by New John Roberton Refuse
+## Project X: Continuous Integration with Jenkins by John Roberton

 Overview: